lemassykoi/GPIO/README.md

-# common
+# GPIO

-Some scripts for managing GPIO with sysfs
+Some scripts for managing GPIO with sysfs (ie. with new kernel 4.9) on Raspberry Pi 2/3

 - init_GPIO.sh should be run at startup (by loading it in /etc/rc.local)
 - gpio.sh is the shell script which interacts with hardware GPIO